jackdewinter/pymarkdown/newdocs/src/plugins/rule_md053.md

 ## Summary

-Link and image reference definitions should be needed.
+Link and image reference definitions should be needed by at least one link or image in the document, and each label should be defined only once.

 ## Reasoning

 ### Readability

 Link reference definitions allow documents to keep links organized in one place.
-However, two situations can arise that affect readability:

-- **Unused definitions**: A definition exists but is never referenced, creating clutter.
+Unused definitions add clutter that a reader has to mentally filter out.

+### Consistency

-- **Duplicate definitions**: Multiple definitions share the same label (case-insensitive), causing confusion about which URL is intended.
+When multiple definitions share the same label (case-insensitive), it becomes ambiguous which URL is intended.
+Enforcing a single definition per label keeps the meaning of a reference consistent throughout the document.

-> **Note**: Labels are compared after Unicode case-folding, stripping leading/trailing whitespace, and collapsing internal whitespace.
-For example, `some-link`, `Some-Link`, and `some   link` are treated as identical.
+> **Note**: Labels are compared after Unicode case-folding, stripping leading/trailing
+> whitespace, and collapsing internal whitespace.
+For example, `some-link`,
+> `Some-Link`, and `some   link` are treated as identical.

 ## Examples

 ### Failure Scenarios

 This rule triggers when a link reference definition is defined but not used anywhere in the document.

 ```Markdown
 Go to [this link][some-link].